jakobgabriel/blog-resume-jakob-gabriel/resume-english.md

             - Enforcement of the principle of autonomous monitoring at every production site.
             - Specification, instruction and monitoring of compliance with workplace and inspection documentation.
             - Continuous improvement with the aim of reducing quality costs
-            - Clear identification, labelling and tracing of products as well as control according to "FIFO".
+            - Clear identification, labelling and tracing of products as well as control according to "FIFO"
             - Ensuring the process capability of the product-relevant machines and systems
             - AS/WS/UWS within the framework of the activities
     - company: 'ContiTech MGW GmbH - Waltershausen'